rbxbinaryoffical/Axo-McLCE-ModLoader/README.md

 ### Mod setup
 Every Axo mod needs 3 files:
 - mod.dll
 - manifest.json (currently used as a base for later development)
-    - textures
+- textures:
   - items (only if you add items)
     - terrain (only if you add blocks)

 ### Creating mod.dll
 1. Create blank DLL project.
 Open the created project and delete generated .cpp files Download AxoAPI.h from **[here](https://github.com/KaDerox/Axo-McLCE-ModLoader/releases)** and place it in the source files